What is Erectile Dysfunction?

 Also, evidence suggests that over 200 prescription drugs may cause, contribute to, or aggravate ED.
 Even so, don’t stop taking your prescriptions unless otherwise directed by your physician.
 Still, it’s essential to be on the lookout for any possible damage that may come directly from your medication.

-Hormonal shortages caused by testicular disease, liver disease, or thyroid issues.
+Hormonal shortages that are caused by testicular disease, liver disease, or thyroid issues.

 Multiple sclerosis, stroke, and Parkinson's disease (neurological issues).